 Now all you have to do is wait

-This method of propagation only really works if your String of Hearts Plant is quite bushy and has lots of vines so that it can form a whole new plant.
-If you do have a big enough String of Hearts Plant that you don’t mind dividing then this method is great for those who don’t want to wait for weeks/months for roots and new leaves to grow.
-With the division propagation method, you get new String of Hearts plants instantly!!
+This method only really works if your plant is quite bushy and has lots of vines so that it can form a whole new plant.
+If you do have a big enough plant that you don’t mind dividing then this method is great for those who don’t want to wait for weeks/months for roots and new leaves to grow.
+With the division propagation method, you get new plants instantly!!

-To be able to propagate your String of Hearts through division, you need to separate the different vines.
+To be able to propagate your plant through division, you need to separate the different vines.
 This is particularly easy to do with String of Hearts compared to some other plants as they separate easily.
 The first step is to carefully lift your plant out of its pot, trying not to damage the leaves or root system.
-String of Hearts plants are quite delicate so be careful when you’re doing this.
+These plants are quite delicate so be careful when you’re doing this.

 Separate out the vines